 Crystal analysis.

 As said at the end of Step 1, it’s important before moving to the next step to ensure these crystals have the desired morphology and diffraction quality.
-With regard to morphology, are the crystals untwined? i.e. are mainly observably single crystals forming, rather than needle-ball-like or fan-like structures.
+With regard to morphology, are the crystals observably untwined and forming as singletons rather than needle-ball-like or fan-like structures?
 With regard to diffraction, collect diffraction data from the crystals if possible.
 If these crystals do not diffract, it is improbable that the crystals grown in a larger volume will diffract.

 Load a sample of the endothiapepsin crystals from the morphogram experiment onto supports that allow for data collection at either 100 or 293 K and perform an X-ray diffraction experiment.
 If working under cryo, use 25 % ethylene glycol as the cryo-protectant.

 Process these data via a suitable software suite.
-Endothiapepsin crystals should diffract to beyond 1.5 Å. Across the sample of crystals, also observe the cell size, the total number of observations, and the mosaicity; these measures will give an indication as to the homogeneity of the diffracting crystals.
+Endothiapepsin crystals should diffract to beyond 1.5 Å. Across the sample of crystals, observe the cell size, the total number of observations, and the mosaicity; these measures will give an indication as to the homogeneity of the diffracting crystals.

 If the crystal morphology and diffraction quality is sufficient, proceed to Step 3.